howerj/bit-serial/readme.md

   so the CPU always has a baud rate counter.

 For the BCPU and its internals:
+* While it might slow down the CPU, using the operand field as an address to fetch an argument from might be better.
 * Add interrupt handling, which will require a way of saving the program counter somewhere.
 A call and return instruction would be very useful for this, but would require more states